wp-plugins/videolog-insert-videos/readme.txt

 == Description ==

-Videolog.tv ia a first portal of videos.
-Since 2004, before Youtube and Vimeo.
+Videolog.tv is the world's first video sharing website - since 2004, before Youtube and Vimeo - and is Brazil's largest video community.
+Follow these steps to easily embed videolog HD or SD videos into your Wordpress posts:

-Follow the next steps for add videos into your posts:
+* Type the videolog tag `[videolog ` (remove the quotes)

-*   Insert the prefix [videolog
+* Retrieve the video ID from the id parameter in the video URL, e.g.: in `http://www.videolog.tv/video.php?id=123456`, the video ID is `123456`
-*   For take the ID of video, go to URL of Video, ex: http://www.videolog.tv/video.php?id=123456 and get the ID (in this case, 123456)
+* Append the video ID to the video tag and close brackets, like in `[videolog 123456]`
-*   Insert the ID of video in Videolog.tv, ex: 123456.
+* Optional: configure width and height.
+If you choose only one, the video aspect ration will be kept.
-*   Complete the prefix of first step [videolog 123456]
+[videolog 123456 width=320]
-*   (Optional) Put the parameter `width` and/or `height` after the ID of video [videolog 123456 width=600], [videolog 123456 height=400] [videolog 123456 width=600 height=400]
+[videolog 123456 height=240]
-*   If you put only the width or only height, width or height, respectively, will be resized
+[videolog 123456 width=640 height=480]

 == Installation ==

 1. Upload `videolog_insert.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. After, place `[videolog ID_Video` in your posts
+1. After, place `[videolog ID_Video]` in your posts